marco-campos/ns1/README.md

  - Several factoring problems
  - sum of consecutive squares
  - difference of squares
+ - mixed number foil
+ - a a/b trick

 ## Types of questions skipped (these are rare, will probably add later)
 - division by 25, 75, 50, etc.